vercel/next.js/packages/next/README.md

 #### One Level Lower

 Next.js provides low-level APIs for serverless deployments as hosting platforms have different function signatures.
-In general you will want to wrap the output of a Next.js serverless build with a compatability layer.
+In general you will want to wrap the output of a Next.js serverless build with a compatibility layer.

 For example if the platform supports the Node.js [`http.Server`](https://nodejs.org/api/http.html#http_class_http_server) class: